 In the US, owning family daycares provides owners with a tax shelter.
 On top of deducting property taxes, points, and mortgage interests, FDC owners can claim a home office deduction.
-According to IRS, the FDCs have a tax leeway to capitalize on expenses and costs related to their business – it allows these daycares to deduct both direct and indirect expenses on their fed tax returns.
-They can deduct part or portions of their homes spaces used for the business if their main occupation is child care services.
+According to the IRS, the FDCs have a tax leeway to capitalize on expenses and costs related to their business.
+It allows these daycares to deduct both direct and indirect expenses on their fed tax returns.
+They can deduct part or portions of their home spaces used for the business if their main occupation is child care services.

 Percentage of a home used for daycare = sq. ft. of daycare rooms / total home sq. ft.

 Percentage time = total hours used for daycare/total hours in a year